unbxd/search-JS-library/docs/configurations/PaginationConfig.md

 In our e-commerce product listing environment, we introduce the concept of product virtualization, providing a dynamic approach to managing the display of products on a webpage.
 Within this system, there is a parameter called bufferPages, represented as an integer.
 When set to 1, the SDK employs prefetching, ensuring that one page of products is maintained ahead and behind the currently displayed page.

 By introducing virtualization and providing the flexibility to choose between virtualization and full product rendering, our system aims to keep the DOM lightweight, ensuring a faster and more efficient browsing experience, especially on mobile devices.
 This design mitigates the common issue of page slowdown caused by continuously fetching and populating more products as users scroll through the listing.

+**Performance Benefits:**

+1) **Optimized DOM:** Virtualization keeps the Document Object Model lightweight, leading to faster load times and reduced memory usage in the browser.

+2) **Efficient Scrolling:** By fetching only the necessary products as users scroll, the system prevents the common issue of page slowdown caused by excessive product loading.

+{: .important }
+> Note: The virtualization feature is available only for the Infinite Scroll pagination and in the SDK versions v2.1.2 and beyond.

 ### Default Value
 {: .no_toc }